SagiriIkeda/LangerJS/README.md

 var(var) //return a variable content from your js code
 ```
 ### create your own functions
-to create your own functions you should use `LENGUAJE.setFunction(functions)`
+to create your own functions you should use `LANGUAJE.setFunction(functions)`
 ```js
 //example
 LANGUAJE.setFunction(